 - These two proportions are multiplied and assigned a new topic based on that probability.

-LDA assumes that words in each document are related.
+LDA assumes that the words in each document are related.
 Then after running through the aforementioned steps, it figures out how a certain might have been created.
 And, this very solution will be used to generate topic and word distributions over a corpus.

 LDA Implementation In Python